 As we make ourselves vulnerable in these expressions of atonement, Kippur, our thoughts naturally turn to those in particular need of healing in our concentric circles of community.
-We dedicate the next song to those who have family or friends who are ill or in need.
+All those who have family or friends who are ill or in need, we invite you to rise in body or spirit as we play the music for Mi Shebeyrakh.
 May you and your loved ones be supported and comforted in this time of need.